 FACT: FEMA assistance is not just for homeowners.
 FEMA may provide assistance to help renters who lost personal property or who were displaced.

-- MYTH: I heard registration involves a lot of red tape and paperwork.
+- MYTH: Registration involves a lot of red tape and paperwork.
+I don’t have time to register.

 FACT: There is no paperwork to register with FEMA.
 The process is very easy and normally takes between 15 and 20 minutes.